StrivenWord/td_reviews/source/_posts/Innocence-Uninfected.md

 _5.3.1.1.
 Community voted_
 _5.3.2.
 NVGTR awards *(national academy of video game trade reviews)*_ _5.3.2.1.
 Journalist voted_
 The fact that *A Plague Tale* performed so well in the NVGTR Awards reflects the fact that the greater videogame industry is still a field where the sincerity of joy reflected in good narrative and gameplay design can be honored.
-Issued by and named for the National Academy of Video Game Trade Reviews, this award platform recognized *A Plague Tale* for historically influenced art direction, acknowledged its achievement in the narrative adventure tradition by giving it the Original Adventure award, honored its intimate character-driven narrative nature with the award for Writing in a Drama, and
+Issued by and named for the National Academy of Video Game Trade Reviews, this award platform recognized *A Plague Tale* for historically influenced art direction, acknowledged its achievement in the narrative adventure tradition by giving it the Original Adventure award, and honored its intimate character-driven narrative nature with the award for Writing in a Drama.

 5.3.2.1.
 Original adventure *(the most significant one)* 5.3.2.2.
 Art Direction, Period Influence *(may or may not mention)*